julijacibulska/catfood/answers/1_answers.md

 For data visualization, graphics/diagrams could be used to show the change of test results - when some metrics are out of normal state.
 Once any of metric becomes higher or lower than normal or continuously rises/falls, notification should be sent.

 ## Where will the data will be stored?
 What are your thoughts on data population mechanisms when prompted by the user?

 Images can be stored on Amazon S3, that is secure file storage.
-Text data can be populated using optical character recognition from the test result screenshot image.
+Text data can be populated using optical character recognition from the test result screenshot image (e.g. cat1_fecaltest_result.png).